-For the question about your background you don’t need to recite your resume here – rather highlight the key experiences that will be relevant in your future career.
+This is a short career goals essay and asks you to describe your path to business school along with your future goals.
+As you describe your path you don’t need to recite your resume here – rather highlight the key experiences that will be relevant in your future career.
 Think about the cover letter you would write to obtain your desired position at this company and tailor your approach accordingly.

 Be specific about why the Haas School of Business is the right program to pursue your goals as well.
 As you consider past experiences and your future goals you will be able to see what you want to gain from the Haas experience to fill any gaps.
 If you have an advertising background and want to become a brand manager you’ll likely need classes in operations and finance to understand the analytical side of brand management.